hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 </code></pre>

 note:
-An 'any pattern' is like a var pattern: it doesn't specify a type and so the type is inferred from the pattern definition.
+So an 'any pattern' is like a var pattern: it doesn't specify a type and so the type is inferred from the pattern definition.
 But there is a big difference: an any pattern *doesn't bind a value to a variable*.
 That's why there is no variable name, and just an underscore character to denote the any pattern.
 So this is what you can do to tell the compiler: "I don't care about the first value at all, just make sure to map the `roomSize` value to a variable.